Zilliqa/scilla-rtl/README.md

 # Scilla Virtual Machine

-This repository holds a compiled execution backend for Scilla.
+A compiled execution backend for Scilla.

-It has two parts:
+The compiled execution backend is divided into two parts:
   1. The JIT driver (JITD), which is responsible for invoking the scilla-compiler to produce LLVM-IR from Scilla source, then JIT compiling it to machine code, and finally executing it.